Training

 Machine Guarding

-This training is designed to develop the knowledge and skills needed to identify and avoid hazards of moving machinery parts and identify the correct guarding necessary for worker protection.
-It is required for all employees that may work with or around machinery with moving parts with which they may come in contact.
-Please go to Shop Safety for further information and training requirements.
+Training is required to identify and avoid hazards of moving machinery parts and identify the correct guarding necessary for worker protection.
+It is required for all employees that may work with or around machinery with moving parts that have the potential for employee contact.
+This training shall be provided initially and as frequently as needed.

 Mold Prevention and Awareness